smart-edge-open/specs/doc/architecture.md

 - **Edge Node Virtualization infrastructure**: Receive commands from the controller/NFV infrastructure managers to start and stop Applications.
 This functionality is implemented in the EVA (Edge virtualization Agent) microservice and is implemented in Go lang.
 - **Edge application traffic policy**: Interface to set traffic policy for application deployed on the Edge Node.
 This functionality is implemented in the EDA (Edge Dataplane Agent) microservice and is implemented in Go lang.
 - **Dataplane Service**: Steers traffic towards applications running on the Edge Node or the Local Break-out Port.

-  <b>OVN/OVS-DPDK</b>
-  - The primary dataplane that is supported in native mode is OVN/OVS-DPDK.
-  - OVN manages the IP address allocated to the applications
-  - In this mode both north-south and east-west traffic is supported by OVS-DPDK.
-  - vEth pair is used as interface for container and vitrio for VMs

    <b>NTS</b>
-  - As a secondary option specifically targeted at S1u deployment NTS is supported.
+  - NTS (Network Transport Service) is the primary dataplane supported
+  - Its mainly developed to support S1u deployments
   - When NTS is used as Dataplane OVS-DPDK can be used as inter-app service.
   - Utilizing the Data Plane NTS (Network Transport Service), which runs on every Edge Node.
 It is implemented in C lang using DPDK for high performance IO.
-This is the recommended dataplane when incoming and outgoing flows is mix of pure IP + S1u (GTPu).
+This is the recommended dataplane when incoming and outgoing flows are a mix of pure IP + S1u (GTPu).
     - Provide Reference ACL based Application specific packet tuple filtering
     - Provide reference GTPU base packet learning for S1 deployment
     - Provide reference Simultaneous IP and S1 deployment